Xilinx/Vitis-Tutorials/Getting_Started/Vitis/README.md

 A Vitis accelerated application consists of two distinct components: a software program running on a standard processor such as an X86 processor, or ARM embedded processor, and a Xilinx device binary (`xclbin`) containing hardware accelerated functions, or kernels.

 * The software program, or host application, is written in C/C++ and runs on a conventional CPU.
-The software program uses the [XRT native API](https://xilinx.github.io/XRT/master/html/index.html) implemented by the Xilinx Runtime library (XRT), or OpenCL 1.2 C/C++ API to interact with the acceleration kernel in the Xilinx device.
+The software program uses the [XRT native API](https://xilinx.github.io/XRT/master/html/index.html) implemented by the Xilinx Runtime library (XRT) to interact with the acceleration kernel in the Xilinx device.
 A description of the host application and required API calls can be found in the Vitis documentation under [Host Programming](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Host-Programming).

 * The hardware accelerated kernels can be written in C/C++ or RTL (Verilog or VHDL) and run within the programmable logic part of the Xilinx device.
 Refer to [C/C++ Kernels](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/C/C-Kernels), or [RTL Kernels](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/RTL-Kernels) in the Vitis documentation for coding requirements.
 The kernels are integrated with a Vitis hardware platform using standard AXI interfaces.